eriksandstroem/evaluate_3d_reconstruction_lib/README.md

 For improved evaluation realism, this version does not crop or downsample the meshes.

 ### Prerequisites
-The library has been tested with the following dependencies
+The library has been tested with the following dependencies, but should work with other versions as well.

 1. Python 3.8.5
 2. Open3D 0.9.0